Assault and Battery Offense

 Three Degrees of Assault in Arkansas

 Arkansas law classifies assault into three different misdemeanor degrees, depending on the severity of the offense.
-A person commits assault in the first degree, a Class A misdemeanor, if the person either:

 • recklessly engages in conduct that creates a substantial risk of death or serious physical injury to another person; or